sakaiproject/sakai/kernel/kernel-impl/src/main/java/org/sakaiproject/ignite/README.md

 * `ignite.range` this is the number of ports that will be used when calculating the range.

   _10_
+* `ignite.tcpMessageQueueLimit` sets message queue limit for incoming and outgoing messages.
+  This would only need to be changed if there is a slow node in the cluster.

+  _1024_

 ## Cache Data Regions
 Sakai configures 2 data regions one for use with spring and the other as a hibernate